moorepants/learn-multibody-dynamics/generalized-forces.rst

    Fr = sm.Matrix([F1, F2])
    Fr

-For nonholonomic systems with :math:`p` degrees of freedom in reference frame :math:`A`, the :math:`p` generalized active forces can be formed instead.
+For a nonholonomic system with :math:`p` degrees of freedom in reference frame :math:`A`, the :math:`p` generalized active forces can be formed instead.
 The nonholonomic generalized active force contributions from a particle :math:`P` and rigid body :math:`B` are: